geoscixyz/gpg/content/seismic/refraction/seismic_refraction_other_topics.rst

 	:scale: 100 %

-**2. The Second Layer is Too Thin:**  Even though there is a headwave on its upper surface, the headwave travelling along the top of the third layer arrives first.
+**2. The Second Layer is Too Thin:**  Even though there is a headwave on its upper surface, the headwave traveling along the top of the third layer arrives first.
 The dependence of the travel time curves upon the thickness of the second layer is shown in this sequence of three figures.

 .. figure:: ./images/thin_layer_1.gif